 Having been raised to revere the Texas and American founders and their ideas, Tom was condescendingly dubbed by one of his Harvard professors as the token "Lockean," referring to Tom's adherence to the most influential philosopher to the Founders, John Locke.

-Tom has never practiced law, treating his late-in-life law degree as a public policy finishing school.
+Tom has never practiced law for a living, treating his late-in-life law degree as a public policy finishing school.
 His wife persuaded him to go to law school by the following logic: "Isn't politics about making law?
 If you are trying to make something, shouldn't you know about what you are trying to make?"

 Tom earned his way through Texas A&M with a half academic scholarship and a half track scholarship.

-Tom is married to Kathie Glass, who is ran for governor in 2014.
+Tom is married to Kathie Glass, who ran for governor in 2014.
 They have two grown children and one grandchild.
 They have enjoyed their ranch in western Lee County on the border with Bastrop County for over a decade.
-Here is our end of the rainbow:
+Here is their end of the rainbow:

 Tom Glass has a strong internal moral compass, and is dedicated to doing the right thing and thinking for himself.
 His heroes are the founders of Texas and America, those who have fought to defend our liberty throughout our history, and those who understand and fight for liberty, today.